opnsense/docs/source/legal.rst

 audience we want to serve.
 It basically gives you the right to do whatever you want to do with the code, even fork it and take it from there.

-OPNsense is available under the BSD 2-Clause “Simplified” or “FreeBSD”
+OPNsense is available under the BSD 2-Clause “Simplified” license:
-license:

 `OPNsense® <http://opnsense.org>`__ is Copyright © 2014 – 2019 by
 Deciso B.V.